13โ€“17 Jun 2011

 Recently, the exploration of the partonic composition of protons and neutrons has entered a new phase, with the study of the three-dimensional momentum and space structure.
 New theoretical concepts like the Transverse Momentum Dependent Distributions (TMDs) help to describe the momentum distributions of partons inside nucleons.
 Several dedicated experiments are running, being built or planned....

-Reinhard Beck
+11. Reinhard Beck (Rheinische Friedrich-Wilhelms-Universitรคt Bonn)

 Plenary Session